 In 2008, Fernandez was elected by the Arizona Democratic State Committee to be First Vice Chair of the Arizona Democratic Party, she served in this capacity until 2009.

 Fernandez was elected to the Yuma Union High School District Governing Board, serving as both President and Vice President.

-Arizona House Leadership
+Arizona House Democratic Leader

 - Appropriations Subcommittee on Public Safety, Infrastructure, and Resources

-In 2016 Fernandez was name Legislator of Year by the Arizona Parent Teacher Association.
+In 2016, Fernandez was name Legislator of Year by the Arizona Parent Teacher Association.

 The Arizona Republic published a guest editorial by Fernandez in September 2015 entitled, "How I'd reform private school tax credits."
 In it Fernandez details her views about Arizona education funding in general and private school tuition tax credits in particular.

 Fernandez has been a supporter of gun safety measures, calling for a special session in the summer of 2019 to immediately stop the threat of mass shootings and violence.
 She has been criticized for recognizing students visiting the capitol advocating for such measures.

 Fernandez fought her Republican colleagues who sought to limit the ability of sexual harassment and assault victims to report.
 Stating that, "We're blaming people."